Forklift Operator Training in DC, MD, and VA

 If you operate any type of industrial facility, such as a warehouse or manufacturing plant, have you ever stopped to think about how much the success of your business depends on efficient forklift operation?
 But while forklifts are essential to ensuring top productivity, their improper operation can be hazardous to the health of your workers.
 According to OSHA, unsafe forklift operation results in about 90,000 workplace injuries per year, including some deaths.

 If you don’t have one in place already, it is time to consider instituting an effective forklift operator training program from the professionals at McCall Handling.
 OSHA and Operator Safety Training is one of the most important elements of ANY forklift management program.
 Without a comprehensive understanding of both, you end up leaving too much to chance.
 A properly trained operator can help in the following areas:

-Operator Training Program Details
+Forklift Certification Training Program Details

 McCall Handling Takes the Hassle Out of Forklift Training in DC and the Entire Region

 At McCall Handling, we make the process simple by managing this process for you.
 By conducting forklift classes in Baltimore, MD and forklift training in Alexandria, VA, as well as other locations throughout the region, we remove the burden from your shoulders.
 You’ll also have the peace of mind of knowing forklift certification in MD and elsewhere is being provided by a company with many years of forklift industry experience.